 Environmental Science: Food, Agriculture, and the Future

-Open to Seniors and to Uppers who have completed one year of laboratory science.
-This course may be taken in addition to or independently of SCI410 and/or SCI430.
 This course examines agriculture as a major driver of global environmental change and public health trends.
 We will explore the demands placed on food production by population growth and a dietary transition, the chemical origins and ecological impacts of fertilizer, and the implications of limited resources of water, land, and oil.
 The course will integrate fundamental environmental principles of nutrient cycling and energy flow, provide an introduction to environmental economics and policy, and examine how agriculture affects land use, climate change, and biodiversity.
 We will explore public health impacts of agriculture including food safety, antibiotic resistance, and the rise of obesity and diabetes.
 Finally, we will consider the future of agriculture and food.
 Readings will include original scientific literature, nonfiction books and essays, text excerpts, and news coverage.
 Students should be prepared to undertake a term project.
 May be taken as either a Science or Interdisciplinary course.
 (Mr. MacKinson)

 Environmental Science: Global Climate Change

-Open to Seniors and to Uppers who have completed three-terms of laboratory science.
-This course may be taken in addition to or independently of SCI420 and/or SCI430.
 This course prepares students to grasp the science behind the politics.
 The course begins with an overview of climate science, including atmospheric composition, major biogeochemical cycles, principles of energy conservation and flow, the greenhouse effect, atmospheric and oceanic circulation, and natural climate variability.
 We then investigate recent anthropogenic climate change, examining both causes and consequences.
 We will primarily consider impacts on ecological systems, but also assess impacts on public health, economics, and global justice.
 The second half of the course will address the response to global climate change by investigating mitigation strategies.
 Students will analyze current and potential future sources of energy, both nonrenewable and renewable.
 Readings will include original scientific literature, nonfiction books and essays, text excerpts, and news coverage.
 May be taken as either a Science or Interdisciplinary course.
 (Mr. MacKinson)

 Water and Humanity

-Open to Seniors and to Uppers who have completed one year of laboratory science.
-Water and Humanity examines the dynamic and tenuous relationship between water resources and human development.
+This course examines the dynamic and tenuous relationship between water resources and human development.
 Exploring water from a multidisciplinary, project-driven perspective, students will think critically about the central role water has played and must continue to play in the viability and vitality of all civilizations, as well as the many challenges that people face in sustaining, protecting, and gaining access to usable fresh water.
 Students will encounter diverse materials, use holistic approaches, and engage in innovative project planning to consider, understand, and propose solutions to complex water issues.
 Using blended methodology involving online videoconferencing and learning, face-to-face conversations and lessons, research and project development, this course will focus on the value of water and on the issues that water scarcity presents within the contexts of such elements as religious belief and practice, the human-water relationship in fine art and architecture, national and imperial infrastructure, and industrial development.
 Students also will think about the role of water in their own local, regional, and global communities, while researching and proposing their own solutions to complex multidisciplinary water issues.
 May be taken as either a Science or Interdisciplinary course.
 (Mr. MacKinson)

 Histories of Art *